njange/AWS-REST-API/README.md

 # What You'll Build

-A DynamoDB table to store employee data (ID, job title, name, salary) A Lambda function to process API requests and interact with DynamoDB An API Gateway to expose endpoints for CRUD operations on employee data
+A DynamoDB table to store employee data (ID, job title, name, salary).

+A Lambda function to process API requests and interact with DynamoDB.

+An API Gateway to expose endpoints for CRUD operations on employee data.

 ## Prerequisites

-An AWS account (You can sign up for a free tier account) Basic understanding of AWS services and concepts like Lambda, DynamoDB, and API Gateway
+An AWS account (You can sign up for a free tier account).

+Basic understanding of AWS services and concepts like Lambda, DynamoDB, and API Gateway

 ## Steps